18 of the best hangover cures that actually work

 A wise man once said drinking alcohol is like borrowing fun from tomorrow.
-He might’ve been right, but here are a few ways to help you through the hangover!
+He might've been right, but here are our tips on how to stop a hangover.

 So you got utterly debauched last night, didn't you?
-While you may have had a great night out, now it's time to wade through the motions of regret, self-pity and a heavy head (perhaps due to our cheap cocktail recipes, sorry).
+While you may have had a great night out, now it's time to wade through the motions of regret, self-pity and a heavy head.

-We can’t promise an instant miracle cure for hangovers, but we can offer the next best thing.
+We can't promise an instant miracle cure for hangovers, but we can offer the next best thing.
 It depends on what poison you chose and how well your body can cope with seeing it off.
-We can however offer some very effective tips on becoming human once again.
+We can, however, offer some very effective tips on becoming human once again.

-You’ve probably heard people waffling on about how dangerous it is to go out on an empty stomach, well turns out there’s truth to that.
+You've probably heard people waffling on about how dangerous it is to go out on an empty stomach – and it turns out there's truth to that.

-Devour a nice greasy meal before drinking, the fat will help to line the walls of your stomach.
-This slows down the rate of alcohol absorption which means you’ll be less likely to wake up with a splitting headache.
+Devour a nice greasy meal before drinking, as the fat will help to line the walls of your stomach.
+This slows down the rate of alcohol absorption, which means you'll be less likely to wake up with a splitting headache.
 A pasta dish is a great option, as are bangers and mash or a hearty portion of beans on toast.

 Drinking a pint of milk will also have the same effect, and a shot of olive oil helps too.
 Yum.